Cat Adoption Team

-About Our Shelter:The Cat Adoption Team (CAT) is the Pacific Northwest’s largest non-profit, no-kill cat shelter with its own full service on-site veterinary hospital.
-CAT rescues, rehabilitates and places the community’s abandoned, neglected and injured cats and kittens into loving, lifetime homes.
-CAT not only partners with the community but with local county shelters, rescue groups and veterinary offices to take in cats that might otherwise be euthanized due to medical problems or space constraints.
-CAT saves close to 3,000 lives per year and relies heavily on the support of the public and generous volunteers.
+About Our Shelter:The Cat Adoption Team (CAT) is the Pacific Northwestĺs largest non-profit, limited-admission cat shelter with its own full-service on-site veterinary hospital.
+CAT works with our community to find loving, lifetime placement for homeless cats and kittens in need.
+The cats available for adoption from CAT come to us through public surrender and through partnerships with local county shelters, rescue groups and veterinary offices.
+CAT works to take in cats that might otherwise be euthanized.
+CAT saves close to 3,000 lives per year and relies heavily on the support of private donations and generous volunteers.
 Thank you for visiting our site and helping us save lives!

 Our Adoption Process:CAT adoption fees:

 Teenage Kitten (7-12 months) - $100

 Adoption discounts apply for adopting a pair of cats or kittens.
 Please view our website for more details.